Beximus/SummerScholarshipNotes/SummerScholarshipProgressNotes.md

 * I could try to rebuild the skill to store all returned search data in persistent attributes but I think it would still risk timeout and errors.
 * Need to do another bugfinding mission
 * figure out how to make the model and things auto update - will have to do some research on that though.

+##### January 29
+* ##### List of things the skil does do:
+    * invoke skill, check if user has visited before and either creates or gets persistent attributes
+    * searches the api using search terms such as location, category, free, audio described or touch tour
+    * tutorial function that piggybacks off of the other functions.
+    * gets the next page of results (because results for the search are automatically paginated)
+    * refines matching results by location, category, wheelchair access, accessible toilets, mobility parking
+    * lists matching results - all results as well as specific ones
+    * scrapes full event details to read aloud
+    * Bookmarks events to persistent attributes, sorted by user id (amazon id)
+    * checks at skill launch if user has bookmarks, and if any of those bookmarks have expired (if so then it removes those events from the list)
+    * reads out list of bookmarks, reads out specific bookmarks
+    * scrapes data from bookmarked events to read to user.
+* ##### List of things the skill doesn't do yet:
+    * Clear all bookmarks
+    * delete specific bookmarks
+    * self update the model and lambda function
+    * Host the database on a dynamo DB to avoid paginating results
+* ##### List of things the skill cant do due to technical limitations:
+    * Search API and get all results in a single get request
+    * Store more than 24 kb worth of event data in working memory
+    * Have a sensical tree based list of locations ie. nz -> north island -> wellington -> wellington central
+    * Have a standardised list of categories
+    * search reliably for relaxed, audio described, touch tour, nzsl events
+    * refine reliably for NZSL, relaxed, etc.
+    * Get event contact details such as telephone or email reliably.
+This content is only stored in the event description and cannot be reliably searched out
+    * list the times of events with multiple shows or dates - Events basically only include start date and time and stop date and time
+    * search for part of title - full title only
+    * search for dates
+    * search for this week etc.
+    * search for wheelchair access, mobility parking, accessible toilets
+    * return actual address in the response body